Harlee History, Family Crest & Coats of Arms

-Another 33 words (2 lines of text) are included under the topic Early Harlee Notables in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) are included under the topic Early Harlee Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harlee family

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of cholera, typhoid, dysentery or small pox.
 In North America, some of the first immigrants who could be considered kinsmen of the Harlee family name Harlee, or who bore a variation of the surname were Michael Herrel, who was naturalized in Mobile Co.
 AL in 1868; and John Herle, who was recorded in the census of Ontario in 1871.

 Contemporary Notables of the name Harlee (post 1700) +

 - Herbert Harlee Playford (1831-1883), British rower